jjvanzon/Circular-Language-Spec/spec/black-boxes/simplified-access-control-notation.md

 `[ Preliminary documentation ]`

-There are only a couple of ways, in which expression of access control connectors in a diagram will be simplified.
+There are only a couple of ways, in which expression of access control connectors in a diagram might be simplified.

 The first method is merging the access connectors of different aspects together.